 3. From the settings menu, click the Search menu option.

-4. Under the Default Search Engine section, click the dropdown menu to select your search engine of choice.
+4. Under the Default Search Engine section, click the drop-down menu to select your search engine of choice.

-Adding more search providers in Firefox
+How do you add more search providers in Firefox?

 1. At the bottom of the Search settings page, click the Find more search engines link.